logicalclocks/hops-docs/docs/user_guide/hopsyarn/resourceManager.rst

 Adding/Removing a ResourceManager
 ---------------------------------

-As the ResourceManagers automatically detect each other through NDB adding a new ResourceManager consist simply in configuring and starting a new node as it would be done for the first started ResourceManager.
+As the ResourceManagers automatically detect each other through the database adding a new ResourceManager consist simply in configuring and starting a new node as it would be done for the first started ResourceManager.
+The same way removing a resource manager consist simply in stopping the resource manager.
+If this resource manager was the scheduler, this will induce some delay in the ongoing scheduling as a new scheduler need to be elected, and need to recover the cluster state, but all scheduling operations will resume as soon as these operations are finished.
-Removing a resourceManager is not supported yet in the distributed mode.
-In the non distributed mode stopping the ResourceManager is enough to remove it.
-If the stopped ResourceManager was in standby nothing will happen.
-If the stopped ResourceManager was the active ResrouceManager the failover will automatically be triggered and a new active ResourceManager will take the active role.